 Behance integrates really well with Genially.
 You can use both tools together to make your work stand out much more.
-For example, you can demonstrate your creative process in an interactive way, add all kinds of multimedia (videos, audios, GIFs, etc), and format with total freedom.
+For example, you can create your portfolio with Genially and insert it in Behance.
+Demonstrate your creative process in an interactive way; add all kinds of multimedia (videos, audios, GIFs, etc), and format with total freedom.

-When you’ve got your genially all ready, you just need to copy the code and paste it wherever you want to display your creation; the interactivity and animation effects will work anywhere.
+When you’ve got your genially all ready, you just need to copy the code and paste it in Behance or wherever you want to display your creation; the interactivity and animation effects will work anywhere.
 Here’s an example by one of Genially’s designers.

-It’s super practical for anyone who works in design to combine this characteristic of Genially with the vertical social link templates, which also look great on mobile.
+It’s super practical for anyone who works in design to combine this characteristic of Genially with the vertical templates to create your social link, which also look great on mobile.
 Haven’t seen them?
 This is one of our favorites, but there are lots more:

 ‘Anyone who works in a creative field and uses social media can get a lot from the social link templates.
 There are other tools, like Linktree, for grouping links, but Genially is the one with the most editing possibilities, versatility, and personality.’